-A lawsuit for the cancellation of a registered mark may be filed at the Commercial Court based on the grounds as referred to in Article 4, Article 5 or Article 6.
+A lawsuit for the cancellation of a registered mark may be filed at the Commercial Court based on the grounds as referred to in Article 20 or Article 21.

 An owner of unregistered mark may file a trademark cancellation action after filing an application at the Trademark Office.